matklad/matklad.github.io/_posts/2018-07-24-exceptions-in-structured-concurrency.markdown

-I've spent quite some time working on the [IDE](https://github.com/intellij-rust/intellij-rust), and, although it might not be apparent on the first sight, IDEs are also based on request/responses:
+I've spent quite some time working on the [IDE](https://github.com/intellij-rust/intellij-rust), and, although it might not be apparent on the first sight, IDEs are also based on requests/responses:

-* users types a character, IDE updates it's internal data structures
+* users types a character, IDE updates its internal data structures
-* users requests completion, IDE runs some calculation on the data and gives results
+* users requests completion, IDE runs some calculations on the data and gives results

 As IDEs are large and have a huge number of features, it is inevitable that some not very important linting inspection will fail due to index